tetratelabs/wazero/site/content/languages/tinygo.md

 Note: wazero includes an [example project][8] that shows this.

 The general call patterns are the following.
 Host is the process embedding the WebAssembly runtime, such as wazero.
-Guest is the Tinygo source compiled to target wasi.
+Guest is the TinyGo source compiled to target wasi.

 * Host allocates a string to call an exported Guest function